 The Castle Rock Water's Stormwater Division provides construction site stormwater runoff control within Castle Rock's service areas.
-Castle Rock Water developed a Stormwater Master Plan in 2004, and updated it in 2010 (Appendix K).
+Castle Rock Water developed a Stormwater Master Plan in 2004, and updated it in 2017 (Appendix K).
 A guiding principle of the Stormwater Master Plan is to "protect water quality and mitigate impacts to receiving waters."
 The Town complies with the National Pollutant Discharge Elimination System (NPDES) Stormwater Phase II permit requirements through managing construction and post-construction runoff, preventing pollution from municipal operations, eliminating illicit connections and discharges, and educating the public (Castle Rock Water Engineering, March 2011).
 The NPDES permitting program was discussed in more detail in Section 5.2 "Industrial Facilities", and a detailed list of facilities that have active NPDES permits within the SWPA are included in Appendix I.

-The Town has also developed a Grading, Erosion and Sediment Control (GESC) & Drainage Erosion and Sediment Control (DESC) Manual (Appendix L) to help minimize impacts from construction and development.
-The GESC and DESC Manual (commonly known as the GESC Manual) describes the permitting programs that have been adopted to promote environmentally sound construction practices in Town.
-The goal of the program is to implement erosion and sediment control best management practices as a standard for all landdisturbance activities.
-The hope is to reduce increases in erosion and sedimentation over predevelopment conditions (Town of Castle Rock, 2017).
+The Town has also developed a Temporary Erosion and Sediment Control (TESC) Manual (Appendix L) to help minimize impacts from construction and development.
+The TESC Manual describes the permitting programs that have been adopted to promote environmentally sound construction practices in Town.
+The goal of the program is to implement erosion and sediment control best management practices as a standard for all land-disturbance activities.
+The hope is to reduce increases in erosion and sedimentation over predevelopment conditions (Town of Castle Rock, 2019).

-Figure 21: Town of Castle Rock GESC/DESC Manual (Town of Castle Rock Utilities Department , June 2015)
+Figure 27: Town of Castle Rock GESC/DESC Manual (Town of Castle Rock Utilities Department, June 2019)